pi3d/pi3d.github.com/sphinx/FAQ.rst

-  pi3d relies on some of the functionality and speed of numpy and this only really became useable as of pypy-2.2 As at 2017-04-24 I have installed and retested pypy on this ThinkPad i5-2410Mx4core laptop ubuntu.
-It now pretty much all works though there are a couple of features of numpy that still don't quite work.
-Fixes to Font and FixedString from pi3d v.20.
-These were the steps to get pypy working.
-NB it's generally a good idea to do all this inside virtualenv if you are thinking of using normal python at the same time:
+  pi3d relies on some of the functionality and speed of numpy and this only really became useable as of pypy-2.2 As at 2017-04-24 I have installed and tested pypy on this ThinkPad i5-2410Mx4core laptop running ubuntu.
+It pretty much all works though there are a couple of features of numpy don't.
+Fixes to Font and FixedString will be in pi3d from v.20.
+The following were the steps to get pypy working. *NB it's generally a good idea to do all this inside virtualenv if you are thinking of using normal python at the same time*:

   1. in a terminal install pypy from ubuntu::